RAGE (receptor): Binding mechanism

 The receptor for advanced glycation end products (RAGE) is a multiligand member of the immunoglobulin superfamily, originally identified due to its ability to bind advanced glycation end products (AGEs).
 AGEs accumulate in various chronic conditions such as diabetes and renal failure.
 However, RAGE also binds other ligands, notably proteins of the S100/calgranulin family, such as EN-RAGE and S100B, which play significant roles in inflammatory processes.

 RAGE ligands interact with the receptor through its extracellular domain, triggering a cascade of intracellular signaling pathways.
 These pathways lead to the activation of key transcription factors like nuclear factor kappa B (NF-κB), which is central to the expression of proinflammatory cytokines, adhesion molecules (such as VCAM-1 and ICAM-1), and other mediators of inflammation.
 Upon binding ligands like EN-RAGE or S100B, RAGE stimulates various inflammatory responses, including endothelial cell activation, mononuclear cell migration, and the production of cytokines such as TNF-α and IL-1β.

 These interactions between RAGE and its ligands contribute to chronic inflammatory conditions, including atherosclerosis, Alzheimer's disease, and diabetic complications.
 Inhibiting the RAGE-ligand interaction—through the use of soluble RAGE (sRAGE) or specific antibodies—can suppress these inflammatory responses, offering potential therapeutic strategies.

-Receptors
+Other receptors

 Besides RAGE there are other receptors which are believed to bind advanced glycation endproducts.
 However, these receptors could play a role in the removal of AGE rather than in signal transduction as is the case for RAGE.
 Other AGE receptors are: